Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Exponential decay

 and by Gronwall's inequality, we have

-which leads to (\ref{eq:final}) by the equivalence of $\mathcal{L}\left(t\right)$ and $E\left(t\right)$.
+which leads to (\ref{e12}) by the equivalence of $\mathcal{L}\left( t\right) $ and $E\left( t\right) $.
 Hence, we complete the proof of the theorem. \end{proof}

-\subsection{A numerical example.}
+\section{A numerical example}

-The one-dimensional linear damped system of nonlinear wave equations has been qualitatively investigated in the sense of exponential decays and therefore, in this subsection the emphasis is put on the illustrative framework.
-We show below a numerical example where we recall that our considered problem in this section is particularly given by
+The one-dimensional linear damped system of nonlinear wave equations has been qualitatively investigated in the sense of exponential decays.
+Therefore, in this section the emphasis is put on the illustrative framework.
+Particularly, our problem here reduces to the following form:

-along with the boundary conditions (\ref{eq:main2}) and initial conditions (\ref{main3}).
-We notice that the interior sources $f_{1}$ and $f_{2}$ have also been indirectly introduced in Remark 3.
-In fact, the functional $\mathcal{F}\in C^{2}\left(\mathbb{R}^{2};\mathbb{R}\right)$ which is observed in (\ref{eq:Fcal}) as an example, can be established by
+along with the boundary conditions (\ref{eq:main2}) and initial conditions ( \ref{main3}).
+Notice that the interior sources $f_{1}$ and $f_{2}$ have been introduced in Remark \ref{rem:3.1}.
+In fact, the functional $\mathcal{F}\in C^{2}\left( \mathbb{R}^{2};\mathbb{R}\right) $ (cf. (\ref{b5} ) as an example) can be established by